Seamless Seattle

 Architecture

-The strategy for increased walking was built on four pillars: Modal integration, local distinctiveness, design for all, and systemisation.
+The strategy for increased walking was built on four pillars: modal integration, local distinctiveness, design for all, and systemisation.

 The strategy provided the principles, user needs and outcomes for the project that were then translated into graphic, digital and industrial designs.